-My first job out of college on the client side was advertising manager for some Ace Hardware stores.
+My first job out of college (on the client-side) was as advertising manager for some Ace Hardware stores.
 It was a great experience because I had the chance to do it all - research, media buying, ad concepting, layouts, copywriting, outdoor advertising, tv and radio commercials... even grilling hot dogs at weekend promotions.

 It was also my first experience with co-operative advertising.